The Life I Want

 Dienel and Bader agree that they've aimed to create meaningful, sustainable careers that account for their priorities.
 They've sought to blend work, family, and enriching pursuits.
 Through this goal, they founded The Life I Want.

-Dienel says, "The be-all and end-all of life wasn't to get somewhere academically or professionally.
+Dienel says, "The be-all and end-all of life weren't to get somewhere academically or professionally.
 It was to live a really good life".

 Photo credit @artisanalphoto